SciML/sciml.ai/index.md

   provides an easy way to specify differential equations and will automatically symbolically calculate items such as Jacobians and inverted Jacobians which will further increase the speed of the methods.
+- **Integration with the Julia Package Ecosystem**.
+JuliaDiffEq is highly tied to the Julia package ecosystem, using it to provide advanced plotting, automatic differentiation, iterative solvers, and much more.
 - **Newest research in stochastic differential equations**.
 The StochasticDiffEq.jl solvers include very recent research tools including higher-order methods and highly efficient adaptive timestepping.